AlexNek/gitextensions/README.md

 For the original project, visit [github.com/gitextensions/gitextensions](https://github.com/gitextensions/gitextensions).

+## Key Differences from Original Project

+This fork diverges from the original GitExtensions in several ways to address specific needs:

+1. **Architecture**: Modified to incorporate alternative design patterns and faster iteration on features.
+2. **Development Speed**: PRs in the original project can take a long time to be reviewed and merged.
+This fork allows for quicker contributions and updates.
+3. **Focus**: Emphasizes personal customization and rapid prototyping over broad community consensus.
+4. **Documentation**: Enhanced with detailed architecture docs and developer guides specific to the fork's changes.
+5. **Extensions**: Visual Studio and other integrations may require adaptation for fork-specific features.

+If you're looking for stable, community-vetted releases, stick with the original.
+This fork is ideal for developers wanting to experiment or need specific architectural changes.

 ## Current Status

 <a href="#backers" alt="sponsors on Open Collective"><img src="https://opencollective.com/gitextensions/backers/badge.svg" /></a> <a href="#sponsors" alt="Sponsors on Open Collective"><img src="https://opencollective.com/gitextensions/sponsors/badge.svg" /></a>